 **Depending on the restaurant location and the wait staff they may or may not let you share the salad with everyone, and there may be a charge for sharing so call ahead!

 Did that Help?

-This is not an exhaustive list but these are some of the few restaurants that work for our family budget for now.
+This is not an exhaustive list but these are some of the few restaurants that work for our family to eat out at on a budget.